boisgera/pandoc/mkdocs/cookbook.md

 ...    holder[i] = strong
 ```

+# TODO: Move fragments

+(example: move some fragments to some annex)

 # Deletion

 **TODO.** start with a problem (either plain error or deletions that did no